near/near-wallet/packages/frontend/docs/Login.md

 <br/>

 ## Wallet redirect on success on failure
-Once sign in is successfully initiated, the user will be taken to the wallet where they will be presented with a screen to grant access(See image below) to the contract.
+Once sign in is successfully initiated, the user will be taken to the wallet where they will be presented with a screen to grant access to the contract (see image below).

 <img src="./assets/login-request.png" width="500">